in2code-de/luxletter/Documentation/Installation/Index.md

 **Note:** TYPO3 in composer mode is needed

 TYPO3 10.4 or 11.5 is required.
-The free extension lux can be also installed for more analysis but is not eccessary.
+The free extension lux can be also installed for more analysis but is not neccessary.

 ### Basic settings in extension configuration